Working with nature at Hafod y Llan

-Alternatively, follow the famous Watkin Path along a turquoise river with pools and waterfalls all the way up to the summit of Snowdon.
+Alternatively, follow the famous Watkin Path along a turquoise river with pools and waterfalls as you make your way up to the summit of Snowdon.
 The landscape is rugged and diverse, but welcoming to any adventurer.

-You might come across a herd of Welsh Black cattle up on the mountains, or our famous Welsh mountain sheep, but the most impressive mammal found at Hafod y Llan is the feral goat.
+You might come across our traditional herd of Welsh Black cattle up on the mountain, or our famous Welsh mountain sheep, but another mammal you might also see at Hafod y Llan is the feral goat.

-These nimble animals find their way onto even the steepest cliffs of the mountains.
+These nimble animals can find their way onto even the steepest cliffs on the mountains.